auth-global/self-documenting-cryptography/design-documents/g3p.md

 Bcrypt's partial cache-hardness means that building and operating a bcrypt password cracker is going to be particularly expensive relative to the level of parallelism achieved.
 Within the G3P, bcrypt is primarily used as an expensive compression function.
 Bcrypt is secondarily used as another cryptographically self-documenting construction in order to reinforce and hedge the self-documenting properties of PHKDF.

-To derive the input for bcrypt's password parameter, PHKDF-SLOW-EXTRACT is used to generate 32 pseudorandom bytes to which the bcrypt tag is appended.
-This tag is either truncated or cyclicly expanded to 40 bytes.
-This truncation does not lead to trivial collisions, because the bcrypt tag is also included in the initial inputs to PHKDF-SLOW-EXTRACT, thus varying this tag also requires the recomputation of those pseudorandom bytes via PHKDF.
-Bcrypt's salt parameter is used as a similar 16 byte self-documenting tag.
+To derive the inputs for bcrypt's password and salt parameters, PHKDF-SLOW-EXTRACT is used to generate two sets of 16 pseudorandom bytes to which the bcrypt tags are appended.
+These tags are either truncated or cyclicly expanded to 56 bytes.
+This truncation does not lead to trivial collisions, because each bcrypt tag is also included in the initial inputs to PHKDF-SLOW-EXTRACT, thus varying this tag also requires the recomputation of PHKDF and those two set of 16 pseudorandom bytes.

-Finally, a seed is created by combining bcrypt's 24-byte output hash and another 38 pseudorandom bytes from PHKDF-SLOW-EXTRACT.
-Other than this use of bcrypt, and different choices for protocol constants, the G3P is the same as PHKDF-PASSWORD.
+Finally, a seed is created by hashing another 32 pseudorandom bytes from PHKDF-SLOW-EXTRACT with bcrypt's 24-byte output.
+Other than this use of bcrypt, and different choices for protocol constants, the G3P is largely the same as PHKDF-PASSWORD.

 The G3P actually uses a mildly generalized variant of bcrypt that allows for any number of rounds between `1..2^32`, not just powers of two of index `0..31`.
 This allows for finer-grained tuning of the cost parameter.
 Choosing `4095` as G3P's bcrypt-rounds parameter corresponds exactly to the traditional bcrypt cost parameter of `12`, because `4095 = 2^12 - 1`.

 We recommend that a deployment of the G3P specify 4000 rounds of bcrypt, give or take a factor of four or so, corresponding to a traditional bcrypt cost parameter of 10-14.
 We also suggest cutting down the number of PHKDF rounds by a order of magnitude relative to PHKDF-PASSWORD, to about 20,000 rounds, give or take a factor of two or so.
 Note that each individual bcrypt round is significantly more expensive than an individual PHKDF round, so if you use these suggested parameters, the main computational cost is bcrypt.

 If the latency budget is increased to about one second or more, argon2 becomes one of the empircally best expenditures of latency among well-established password hash functions.
-As an alterative to significantly increasing the PHKDF and/or Bcrypt cost parameters, cybersecurity engineers should consider incorporating another slow password hashing function such as argon2 into the larger hashing protocol.
+As an alterative to significantly increasing the PHKDF and/or Bcrypt cost parameters, cybersecurity engineers should consider incorporating a memory-hard password hashing function such as argon2 into the larger hashing protocol.

 ```
 G3P-HASH : (